 Do you have a stressful work or everyday life?
-Then you know how hard it can be to cook regularly and in a balanced manner.
-So plan ahead with some good meal prep!
+Then you know how hard it can be to cook regularly and in a balanced way.
+So get ready to plan ahead with some meal prep!Jump to Recipe

-Meal Prep – what is it?
+Meal Prep – What Is It?

 “Meal Prep” simply means “precooking”- or preparing meals in advance.
 This method is especially great for people who have a lot of stress and little time.
 The advantage is that you can choose when you want to cook as well as the quantity of food.